irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 This year I participated in [Ludum Dare 38](https://ldjam.com), a 48-hour game programming "competition."
 I've been thinking about trying my hand at a roguelike for a while now, and it seemed like the perfect opportunity to give it a shot.
 I made [Rogue Basement](https://ldjam.com/events/ludum-dare/38/rogue-basement), a bare-bones, single-level game with ASCII graphics.

 In this article, I'll cover the game design decisions I made, how they affect the player's experience, and a bit of how they're implemented.
+[The source code](https://github.com/irskep/rogue_basement) is **extensively** commented as well.

 ![screenshot](|filename|/img/rogue_basement/screenshot2.png)